 An Interdisciplinary Journal

 NeuroRehabilitation, an international, interdisciplinary, peer-reviewed journal, publishes manuscripts focused on scientifically based, practical information relevant to all aspects of neurologic rehabilitation.
 We publish unsolicited papers detailing original work/research that covers the full life span and range of neurological disabilities including stroke, spinal cord injury, traumatic brain injury, neuromuscular disease and other neurological disorders.
 We also publish thematically organized issues that focus on specific clinical disorders, types of therapy and age groups.
 Proposals for thematic issues and suggestions for issue editors are welcomed.
 Readers are encouraged to submit original research which includes experimental investigations or case reports.
 Reviews of rehabilitation literature will be published as well.
 Manuscripts are given blind, peer review, and authors are provided with timely, constructive feedback.
 Publication decisions will be made based on relevance to practice, quality of methodology, and synthesis of findings with existing literature.
+Additionally, summaries of specially selected Cochrane Systematic Reviews relevant to neurorehabilitation are published in the journal in the Cochrane Corners section.

 Nathan D. Zasler